hans89/astparser/README.md

-Android Event-Flow Graph Extrator
+Android Event LTS Extractor

-Extract Android java source code to build an event-flow graph (EFG)
+Extract Android java source code to build an LTS of GUI events, which can be converted to an event-flow graph (EFG)

 =========
 formerly as "astparser"